Schmelzberry/Capstone/README.md

 ## Known Bugs

 * Full calendar bug - had success creating full calendar in a webpack environment but not in actual project installing via CDN.
+* Loading User Information - collection is coming back null when trying to pull user data.

 ## Research & Planning Log